fieryorc/BedrockServerManager/README.md

+# BedrockServerManager
-# Minecraft Bedrock Server Manager for windows
+Minecraft Bedrock server manager for Windows

 This is a simple Minecraft Bedrock server manager.
 Using this program, you can manage your bedrock server and the world.